Gustavo7K/HTML_CSS_practice/README.md

 # Practicing
-Practicing HTML and CSS by committing from VSCode
+Practicing HTML and CSS by committing from VSCode :D